Jrc2855/Reading-Notes/README.md

 # Introduction
 Hello my name is John Chavez.
-I am a happily married father of three, currently living in North Carolina.
+I am currently living in North Carolina with my Wife and Three Children.
 I served five years in the US Air Force as an Electrician, and I aim to become a Web Developer.https://github.com/Jrc2855

 ## Code 201 Foundations of Software Development